Three-Loop Corrections to Lamb Shift in Positronium: Electron Factor and Polarization

 while the respective total (recoil and nonrecoil) spin-independent contribution in positronium has the form

 \beq \Delta E^{Ps} =\frac{\alpha^6}{\pi^2 n^3}\frac{m}{4}\Delta {\cal E}(M=m), \eeq

 where we inserted an extra factor two to account for radiative insertions in both fermion lines.

-The dimensionless function of ${\cal E}(M)$ smoothly interpolates between the radiative-recoil contribution of the diagrams in Fig.~\ref{elfact} in muonium and the total contribution of these diagrams in positronium.
+The principal value prescription in \eq{LambRR-5}, introduced originally \cite{Eides:2000kj,Eides:2013yxa} in order to simplify calculations of radiative-recoil corrections in muonium, allowed us to derive a universal formula which describes both the radiative-recoil correction in the case of unequal masses and the total correction when the masses of the leptons are equal.
+The dimensionless function $\Delta{\cal E}(M)$ smoothly interpolates between the radiative-recoil contribution of the diagrams in Fig.~\ref{elfact} in muonium and the total contribution of these diagrams in positronium.
 This property survives insertion of polarization graphs in Fig.~\ref{ee} and provides an additional control of the calculations below.

 Let us turn to the diagrams in Fig.~\ref{ee}.
 To account for the polarization insertions it is sufficient to insert the factor $(\alpha/\pi)2k^2I_1(k)$ in the integrand in \eq{generaldimless}

 \beq \eeq